top of page

 Sutton

 I sit with my knees to my chest, my right foot tapping against the hard cement floor.
 Screens cast a blue glow on my platform shoes.
-Outside of the buzz of milling students, the hall’s bare, with nothing more to sit on.
-Minimalistic to the last angular panel.
+Outside of the buzz of milling students, the hall’s bare, with nothing but the occasional bench to sit on.
+Polished to the last angular panel.

-We all wait for the same reason: to get the details for the Warren Enterprises internship.
-Once the data comes, someone would update the screens with the internship requirements.
+We all wait for the same reason: details for the Warren Enterprises internship.

 “Do you think they’ll update the screens before lunch?”
 Dylan asks from my left.

-Even after sitting for over a half hour, my heart pounds like I’m on my virtual bike.
-Any minute now.
+Even after sitting for over a half hour, my heart pounds like I’ve been on my virtual bike.

 You never know.

-Dylan’s a wonderful guy and has been for the two years we’ve dated, but this is my dream, not his.
-He wants to be an engineer because his dad expects it, not because he’s passionate about it.
+Dylan’s a wonderful guy and has been for the two years we’ve dated, but he wants to be an engineer because his dad expects it; this is my dream, not his.

-With thousands of applicants a day, this company has the highest pay, the best benefits, the widest range of jobs, and the coolest campus.
+With thousands of applicants a day, Warren Enterprises has the highest pay, the best benefits, the widest range of jobs, and the coolest campus.
 And no layoffs.
 It’s as sturdy as our solar highway, with just as many branches.
-Except not entirely powered by the sun.

 Even if we don’t get the importance of this, our parents do.
-Dylan’s dad made sure he understood by taking him to the Shacks, where people wind up when they’re denied even the janitorial jobs that expensive robots have yet to replace.
-With automation, jobs have slimmed, especially the prestigious ones.
-For Dylan and his family, only the prestigious ones will do.
+Dylan’s dad made sure he understood by taking him to the Shacks, the place where people wind up when they’re denied the jobs offering higher salaries.
+For Dylan’s family, only big salaries will do.
+And Dylan’s dad will use his influence to get Dylan a job, hopefully alongside me.

-While I don’t want to end up in the Shacks either, I’ve dreamed of building games since I was a kid.
+As for my mom, she cares less about what I do and more about whether I’m successful doing it.
+She has a lot of opinions on what’s needed to succeed.
+While I don’t want to end up in the Shacks, I’ve dreamed of building games since I was a kid.

 I’m here for me.

-My hands twitch and I pull out my drawing pad to calm myself.
-I sketch a dragon with a smart pen, the creature taking flight beneath my fingers.
-With my boyfriend beside me, my usual book characters are a subject matter no-go.
+My hands twitch as I adjust my drawing pad on my lap.
+When we arrived, I started a dragon sketch with my smart pen to calm myself.
+Now, the creature takes flight beneath my fingers.
+With Dylan beside me, my usual characters are a subject matter no-go.
 I don’t blame him.
-In his place, I wouldn’t like him sketching fictional crushes either.
+In his place, I wouldn’t like him sketching fictional crushes either, even if they aren’t actually crushes.
+They’re just people shaped for the worlds I’ve drafted for my games.

 I sweep my pen outward and orange and red dragon fire stretches into the edge of the screen.
 The vibrant colors, the movement…